 - a service delivery model that includes effective partnerships, linkages and referral pathways that directly contribute to the Activity outcomes.

 In your response to the selection criteria, you should be providing evidence to support your claims.

-The Community Grants Hub website includes support for developing and submitting an application, including a factsheet that gives some guidance on what makes a good grant application.
+The Community Grants Hub website includes support for developing and submitting an application.